 Apple Magic Keyboard - US English, Includes Lighting to USB Cable, Silver

 If you want to save a few bucks, then the Arteck Bluetooth Keyboard steals the spot as the cheapest keyboard on this list.
 It’s a slim, Bluetooth keyboard that’s designed to be compatible with every platform.
 It even has a stainless steel backplate to make the keyboard feel more sturdy.
 It uses scissor switches and, according to Arteck, lasts for about 6 months on a full charge (if you use it for two hours each day).

-Bluetooth Keyboard, Arteck Stainless Steel Universal Portable Wireless Bluetooth Keyboard for iOS iPad Air, Pro, iPad Mini, Android, MacOS, Windows Tablets PC Smartphone Built in Rechargeable Battery
+Arteck Bluetooth Keyboard, Stainless Steel Universal Portable Wireless Bluetooth Keyboard for iOS iPad 10.2-inch, Air, Pro, Mini, Android, Windows Tablets PC Smartphone Built in Rechargeable Battery

 A cheap, sturdy, and slim keyboard for every device.

 Mechanical keyboards have always been more expensive than other keyboards, but the prices have been dropping over time, and the GK61 is a prime example of that.
 The GK61 is a quality 60% keyboard with full RGB backlighting, alternative key functions printed on the keycaps, and comes in at a relatively low price.

 The GK61 also comes with its own software, which can customize the backlighting, reprogram keys, and even record macros.
 The software is a bit rough around the edges, but it still proves useful once you learn your way around it.